 At the same time, you can use it with Mac and iOS devices for streaming unblocked video content on a big screen.
 However, since you may encounter geo-restrictions on different services, it is imperative to use an Apple TV VPN.

 So, How Do I Use a VPN on My Apple TV?

-The last is to change your DNS.
-You see many websites like MacWorld and even Comparitech telling you that you can activate a VPN by configuring the DNS settings in your Apple TV.
-However, bear in mind that this will not add a layer of encryption to your connection.
+Method #5: The last is to change your, however, bear in mind that this will not add a layer of encryption to your connection.

 Method 1: Configuring a VPN on your Home Wi-Fi Router for Apple TV